There are always very tiny problems in home theaters that we usually miss out on.

 The Whole System Is Not Outputting The Sound

-This is because you have done the wrong connection of speakers with the receiver.
+This is because you have done the wrong connection between the speakers with the receiver.

 Check the back of the receiver and you will notice red and white jacks.
 These are positive and negative connections Jacks for speakers.